"Corrections Officer - not your average job"

-- Any intimate contact with inmate(s), former inmate(s), or detained individuals while employed or contracted by a criminal justice agency.
+- Any intimate contact with inmate(s), known former inmate(s), or detained individuals while employed or contracted by a criminal justice agency.

-- Unlawful sexual misconduct.
+- Any conviction for sexual misconduct.

 - Military discharge characterized as anything other than “Honorable” may be disqualifying.
 Applicants will be reviewed closely and additional documentation will be required for further consideration.